 In this paper, we offer (1) a publicly available and integrated database of 1,055 dams in the Mekong, (2) a spatiotemporal analysis of dams on a decadal timescale, and (3) a grid-based assessment of the theoretical hydropower potential along the river network.
 We compile data across global, regional, and national databases, validated using satellite imagery in Google Earth and public literature like reports and news articles (Lehner et al., 2011; Mulligan et al., 2020; J. Wang et al., 2022; Zarfl et al., 2015).
 Using our database and a GIS analysis of geographic and hydrological dam attributes, we evaluate the distribution of the dams on a sub-basin and country level from the 1980s to the post-2020s.
-With 608 hydropower dams, the

-- hydropower capacity soars from 1,242 MW in the 1980s to 69,199 MW post-2020s.
+With 608 hydropower dams, the hydropower capacity soars from 1,242 MW in the 1980s to 69,199 MW post-2020s.
 While China had the most substantial expansion in installed capacity from the 2000s to the 2010s, Laos has the most planned dams and is expected to have the greatest increase post-2020s.
 We estimate a basin-wide hydropower potential of 1,334,683 MW, based on discharge from the CaMa-Flood model (2011-2015, 0.05 degree) (Dang et al., 2022), where Laos is the highest at 514,887 MW (Meijer et al., 2012; Pokhrel et al., 2008).
-Hydropower potential could grow to over 2,000,000 MW with climate change, based on future - 90 discharge from the WaterGAP2 model used for ISIMIP2b (2021-2040, 0.5 degree) (Gosling et al., 2023).
+Hydropower potential could grow to over 2,000,000 MW with climate change, based on future discharge from the WaterGAP2 model used for ISIMIP2b (2021-2030, 0.5 degree) (Gosling et al., 2023).
 Laos and China are the highest at around 900,000 MW each, together forming over 80% of the total potential.

 The significance of this study lies in three aspects.
-Firstly, our database provides a one-stop access to data for research on dam-induced hydrological alterations, such as sediment trapping and river-bed incision associated with "hungry waters", and the rate of erosion of the delta, which would affect agriculture and food security (Li et al., 2017).
+Firstly, our database provides a one-stop access to data for research on dam-induced hydrological alterations, such as sediment trapping and river-bed incision associated with "hungry waters", and its implications on the hydrological modeling of parameters like discharge and water level (Ang et al., 2022; Dang et al., 2022; Kondolf et al., 2014; Shin et al., 2020).
+Comprehensive dam data is needed to calculate trapped sediments, and hence the rate of erosion of the delta, which would affect agriculture and food security (Li et al., 2017).
 Secondly, we provide the first detailed and spatially-explicit evaluation of dam evolution over time, which showcases the complications in managing the Mekong Basin, due to its transboundary nature and complex regional electricity trade amidst high energy demands for economic growth (Galelli et al., 2022; Soukhaphon et al., 2021).
 The Mekong is a representative case study of a major river being transformed by anthropogenic activities, thus evaluating the evolution of dam patterns in the Mekong holds similar implications as large river basins worldwide.
-Thirdly, this paper illustrates vulnerability at the sub-basin and country levels, identifying dam hotspots that require stronger management and policies, such as more evidence-based dam planning, stricter criteria for project approval, more comprehensive environmental impact assessments, and proper resettlement of displaced 105 locals (Zawahri and Hensengerth, 2012).
+Thirdly, this paper illustrates vulnerability at the sub-basin and country levels, identifying dam hotspots that require stronger management and policies, such as more evidence-based dam planning, stricter criteria for project approval, more comprehensive environmental impact assessments, and proper resettlement of displaced locals (Zawahri and Hensengerth, 2012).